 Certain banks charge a flat fee for outbound (sending) or inbound (receiving) international transfers, but others will charge a percentage of the total value.
 This means the more money that is transferred, the higher the fees.
 Other fees may include charges for making international transfers over the phone or in-branch; this is a common way of encouraging customers to send money online.

 The other most common bank charge is the markups on exchange rates.
-Banks are often criticized for creating their own exchange rates, which can be anywhere between 2 to 4% higher than the mid-market rate.
-For example, Barclays, one of the UK’s major banks, adds a 2.8% margin on exchange rates for transfers under $25,000
+Banks are often criticised for creating their own exchange rates, which can be anywhere between 2 to 4% higher than the mid-market rate.
+For example, Barclays, one of the UK’s major banks, adds a 2.8% margin on exchange rates for transfers under £25,000

 This kind of incentive is very attractive as it sounds like there is no cost involved when making an international bank transfer.
 Sadly, this is false.
 Banks offering these sort of deals will instead make their profit in exchange rate margins, presented to customers as the base rate.
 As alluring as “free transfers” seem, don’t take their word for it; find out the best exchange rate for your currency pairings before you agree to any terms.